SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "That's really good advice," Pinkie said as she smiled.
 "Didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.

-"I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think its made me more empathetic," Rainbow said.
+"I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think it's made me more empathetic," Rainbow said.

 "That's good," Pinkie said.